cesarvr/Openshift/README.md

   #features: Basic-Auth
 ```

-Now you can try and create your Openshift cluster:
+Now you can try and create your OpenShift cluster:

 ```sh
 oc cluster up